rdtarvin/RADseq_Quito_2017/installation_instructions.md

 touch testfile # creates an empty file in the directory where you are atom testfile # opens the file in atom
 ```
-Add some text to the file, save it, and then exit atom.
+Add some text to the file, save it (from within the VM), and then exit atom.
 Go back to the Terminal and type
 ```bash
 cat testfile
 ```